xlwings/xlwings/docs/vba.rst

 ------------------------------------

 While it's technically possible to include arguments in the function call within ``RunPython``, it's not very convenient.
-To do that easily and to also be able to return values from Python, use :ref:`udfs` - however, this is currently limited to Windows only.
+To do that easily and to also be able to return values from Python, use UDFs, see :ref:`udfs` - however, this is currently limited to Windows only.